 How can I find out if my insurance covers dietitian nutritionists?

-Now that you know some of the plans and “jargon” of health insurance, we can ask the question, does my insurance cover nutritionists?
+Now that you know some of the plans and “jargon” of health insurance, we can ask the question, does insurance cover nutritionists?

 Contact your health insurance provider